Teaser

-This 4-hour course provides a thorough and interactive introduction to the key decision-making factors influencing disaster resilience of housing and settlements.
-Guided by experts from academia and the humanitarian sector, you’ll gain a deeper understanding of the issues which emerge in reconstruction decision making, and interventions to better assist in the decision-making processes and ultimately in the recovery of disaster affected communities.
+This 4-hour course will give you an introduction into key decision making factors influencing disaster resilience of housing and settlements.
+Guided by experts from academia and the humanitarian sector, you’ll gain a deeper understanding of the issues which emerge in reconstruction decision making, and interventions to help better in the decision making processes and ultimately in the recovery of disaster affected communities.

 Learning outcomes